jboss-developer/jboss-eap-quickstarts/cmt/README.md

 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
 For general information about how to import a quickstart, add a JBoss EAP server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)

 _NOTE:_ Within JBoss Developer Studio, be sure to define a server runtime environment that uses the `standalone-full.xml` configuration file.

+You will see the following warning when you import this quickstart into JBoss Developer Studio.
+This is because the schema is not yet published in a public location.
+You can igore this warning.

+        No grammar constraints (DTD or XML Schema) referenced in the document.

 Debug the Application